imneerajjaiswal/Netflix-Clone/README.md

-#Using Only HTML / CSS  Its my First Project After Learniing HTML/CSS
+#Using Only HTML / CSS  Its my First Project After Learning HTML/CSS

 #Screenshots